About the Trip

 Your tax-deductible donation to participate in a Project C.U.R.E.
 Clinics Trip to Ghana is $800.
 This cost covers all accommodations, meals, clean water, and transportation, including internal airfare, buses/cars/taxies, fuel costs, drivers, tips, and boats/ferries (when applicable) once in-country.
 Program costs also include the coverage of translators, medications, C.U.R.E.
 Kits, Kits for Kids, travel and evacuation insurance, Safe Traveler Enrollment Program (STEP) with the State Department, medical license transfer procedures, departure travel packet with Project C.U.R.E. scrub set, and all associated shipping costs.
 Additionally, tour guides and small touristic excursions/activities are included.
 Please note alcohol, internet access, laundry and personal souvenirs are not covered in the program cost.

 You will have the opportunity to arrange your own international airfare to and from Ghana.
 You will be responsible for all costs associated with visas and immunizations.
 Your team leader will meet you in the baggage claim area of the Accra (Kotoka) International Airport (ACC), and from there you will travel together to your accommodations.
-Flight itineraries will be updated closer to the trip departure.
+Suggested flight itineraries can be found HERE.

 Sample Trip Itinerary